 Dale is an advocate and passionate about giving back to her community.
 She currently serves on the Oversight Committee of the Artist Collective of Westport.

-She is Project Manager for #UNLOADusa.org, using the arts and education to drive engagement and broaden the coalition of people fighting to end gun violence.
+She is Project Manager for #UNLOADusa.org, using the arts to drive the conversation about gun violence in America.
 She is an active member of the Greenwich Arts Council and the Cultural Alliance of Fairfield County.
-Dale served on the Executive and General Board at the Westport Arts Center from 2008-2016 and served on their Visual Arts and Education Committees while volunteering as a teaching artist at Yale’s Smilow Cancer Center.
+She served on the Executive and General Board at the Westport Arts Center from 2008-2016, and sat on their Visual Arts and Education Committees while volunteering as a teaching artist at Yale’s Smilow Cancer Center.

 Dale paints in her studio in Southern Connecticut and shows her work in curated gallery exhibitions and juried shows.